Zilliqa/Zilliqa/README.md

 $ ./build.sh style
 ```

+## Build Scilla for Smart Contract Execution

+The Zilliqa client works together with Scilla for executing smart contracts.
+Please refer to the [Scilla repository](https://github.com/Zilliqa/scilla) for build and installation instructions.

-## Boot up a local testnet for development
+## Boot Up a Local Testnet for Development

 1. Run the local testnet script in `build` directory: